SonarSource/sonar-scanning-examples/swift-coverage/README.md

 ## Usage

-Run the following commands in folder `swift-coverage-example`.
+Run the following commands in the folder `swift-coverage-example`.

 ### Build project